eiffel-community/eiffel/eiffel-syntax-and-usage/activity-linking.md

 A _fully event driven pipeline_ in Eiffel terminology is a pipeline where _all_ activities in it are triggered explicitly by Eiffel events.
 Those events could either come from earlier pipeline steps, or from other pipelines producing for example artifacts that this pipeline would be configured to trigger on.

 A _fully orchestrated pipeline_ is completely controlled by a dedicated pipeline orchestrator, such as Jenkins Pipeline or Argo Workflows, and has no activities triggered by Eiffel events.
-A fully orchestrated pipeline is probably often initiated by a source change in some SCM system, and that source change is then propagated to the pipeline orchestrator through some non-Eiffel-event channel (e.g. an Github web hook or a Gerrit stream-event)
+A fully orchestrated pipeline is probably often initiated by a source change in some SCM system, and that source change is then propagated to the pipeline orchestrator through some non-Eiffel-event channel (e.g. a Github web hook or a Gerrit stream-event)

 None of the scenarios above is probably relevant for most of the Eiffel event users, but rather a combination of the two where a pipeline is often _triggered_ by an Eiffel event, and an orchestrator deals with controlling (at least parts of) the pipeline.
 Such triggers could for example be SCM events ([SCC][SCC]/[SCS][SCS]) or artifact events (e.g. [ArtC][ArtC]/[ArtP][ArtP]/[CLM][CLM]).